-Compared to other racial and ethnic groups, black women have a 93% higher five-year mortality rate.
-In North Carolina, black women have a more than two-fold risk of death.
+Compared to other racial and ethnic groups, Black women have a 93% higher five-year mortality rate.
+In North Carolina, Black women have a more than two-fold higher risk of death.

 “Endometrial cancer does harbor one of the worst disparities for African-American women,” Bae-Jump said.